-An integrated approach recognises the connection between repressed emotions and health- physical, emotional, and mental.
+Body oriented psychotherapy recognises the connection between repressed emotions and health- physical, mental and emotional.
 Stresses, strains, tensions and traumas held in the body can, over time, give rise to problems and illness.
-The effects may be physical, for example back pain, insomnia, digestive problems, migraines, and/ or emotional – anxiety and depression.

-Integrative psychotherapy works on the physical, emotional and cognitive levels to bring more energy into the body, express held emotions, bring the nervous system back into balance, at the same time reconnecting with your authentic needs, inner voice, and the joy of being alive.
+Biodynamic body psychotherapy works on the physical, emotional and cognitive levels to bring more energy into the body, express held emotions, bring the nervous system back into balance, at the same time reconnecting with your authentic inner voice, and the joy of being alive.

 “And the day came when the need to remain closed became more painful than the risk to open” Anais Nin

 Each client may benefit from a different approach.
 Some clients who are more ‘armoured’ for example may need help in getting in touch with their feelings and sensitivity, others may need help expressing their feelings more directly, or becoming more grounded and ’embodied’ – trusting their intuition and gut feelings.
 Others may need to learn to build stronger boundaries and emotional resilience.

 Whilst there is always space to talk things through in sessions, and to come to new insights, I also invite clients to ‘ground’ their verbal expression in an awareness of their breath and body sensations.
 Neuroscience shows how including the body and nervous system in psychotherapy is more likely to lead to lasting change.

 I invite you to contact me to discuss your needs and circumstances, or to make an initial introductory appointment.